quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #recovery-congestionstateupdated-def title="RecoveryCongestionStateUpdated definition"}

-The "trigger" field SHOULD be logged if there are multiple ways in which a state change
+The `trigger` field SHOULD be logged if there are multiple ways in which a state change
 can occur but MAY be omitted if a given state can only be due to a single event
 occurring (e.g., slow start is exited only when ssthresh is exceeded).

 ## loss_timer_updated {#recovery-losstimerupdated}
 Importance: Extra

-This event is emitted when a recovery loss timer changes state.
-The three main
+The `loss_timer_updated` event is emitted when a recovery loss timer changes
-event types are:
+state.
+The three main event types are:

 * set: the timer is set with a delta timeout for when it will trigger next
 * expired: when the timer effectively expires after the delta timeout
 * cancelled: when a timer is cancelled (e.g., all outstanding packets are
   acknowledged, start idle period)

-In order to indicate an active timer's timeout update, a new "set" event is used.
+In order to indicate an active timer's timeout update, a new `set` event is used.

 Definition: